 UCB in Russia

 UCB is still bringing medicines to patients in Russia but we have reviewed the way in which we conduct our business there.
-Profits generated in Russia will be donated to the German International Rescue Committee and the Belgian International Red Cross to help the people of Ukraine.
+Profits generated in Russia will be donated to NGOs to help the people of Ukraine.
 We have already stopped enrolling new patients and are not starting up any new sites or clinical trials in Russia.
 We are no longer undertaking marketing activities and are exploring other steps we can take to support the sanctions.

 Our priority has been and will continue to be to take care of our colleagues and patients both in Ukraine and Russia that are innocent people in the midst of war.

 MSD has a more than 130-year legacy of saving and improving lives around the world, and we remain committed to doing so.
 We are saddened by the invasion of Ukraine and stand united with the Ukrainian people who face a humanitarian crisis.
 MSD’s hope is for an urgent resolution, and our paramount concerns are the safety and well-being of our employees and ensuring our patients and customers have continued access to our medicines and vaccines.